Keystone Preservation Group

 Rehabilitation Investment Tax Credit Consultation

-The United States Government encourages the preservation and adaptive
+The United States Government encourages the preservation and adaptive reuse of

-(RITC) program.
-The tax credits are an incentive which encourage property
+The tax credits are an incentive which encourage property owners to rehabilitate their

-owners to rehabilitate their historic buildings in an historically appropriate
+historic buildings in an historically appropriate manner

 .
-Two types of federal credits are available:
+Two types of federal credits are

 - 20% tax credit for the certified rehabilitation of an historic structure